sudomateo/website/content/gear/index.md

 [Link](https://www.blackmagicdesign.com/products/decklink)

-I bought this capture card to connect my Linux workstation to my Windows workstation.
+I bought this capture card to use in my custom workstation.
 I had an Elgato card before this but Elgato doesn't support Linux so I gave that card away for free.
 This card supports Linux at a lower price point than Magewell cards and I've used Blackmagic Design's DaVinci Resolve video editor before so I was familiar with the brand.
-Even though I use this card in Windows I like having the ability to change OS and have hardware remain compatible.

 ### Blackmagic Design UltraStudio Recorder 3G

 [Link](https://www.blackmagicdesign.com/products/ultrastudio)

 I bought this capture card to connect my camera to whatever machine needs it, even when traveling.
-It connects using Thunderbolt 3 to provide data and power.
+It connects using Thunderbolt 3, really USB4 in my case, to provide data and power.
 This card supports Linux at a lower price point than Magewell cards and I've used Blackmagic Design's DaVinci Resolve video editor before so I was familiar with the brand.

 ## Lighting